Acentropinae

 (NCBI-index: 1.666818)

 A grass moth of which not much is known and which, given the habits of the females, you would not immediately expect in my backyard, is the Water Veneer (Acentria ephemerella).
-There are two forms of the female, one with wings and one with poorly developed or almost no wings.
-The females with wings fly just above the water surface and the females without wings swim on the water surface where in both cases the male can provide fertilization.
+There are two forms of females: one with wings and one with poorly developed or almost no wings.
+The females with wings fly just above the water surface, and the females without wings swim on the water surface where, in both cases, the male can provide fertilization.
 The females then dive underwater to deposit their eggs on the host plant.
 The wings, with a rounded apex and sloping costa, are white-yellow to greyish with dark veins.
-The fringes are quite long and white.
-The flying period is probably in two generations from May to October and the wingspan is 11-13mm.
-The larvae are completely aquatic and have been found at depths of up to two meters.
+The fringes are pretty long and white.
+The flying period is probably in two generations, from May to October, and the wingspan is 11-13mm.
+The larvae are entirely aquatic and have been found at depths of up to two meters.
 Host plant: Waterweed, and Pondweed.
 Dutch name: Duikermot.
 Frisian name:

 Flying period: